-Dr. Steven Humphries, Director of Teaching English to Speakers of Other Languages and Associate Professor, Foreign Languages

-Gregory Hall, Room 113, (540) 535-3574, shumphri@su.edu
+Dr. Steven Humphries, Director of Intensive ESL Program and Associate Professor, ESL Gregory Hall, Room 113, (540) 535-3574, shumphri@su.edu

-The Shenandoah University Intensive English as a Second Language program offers ESL instruction to Winchester-area residents on a space available basis at a reduced financial rate.
+The Shenandoah University Intensive English as a Second Language program offers rigorous academic instruction in listening, speaking, reading, writing, and grammar-in-use to intermediate and advanced nonnative speakers of English.
 Students who meet the minimum language proficiency requirements (see below) may take one or more of the following courses: reading, writing, oral communication, or grammar-in-use.

 IESL employs highly qualified instructors and the latest in innovative technologies and teaching methods to ensure that students' experiences are productive and pleasant.
-At IESL you will both learn English and make friends that will last a lifetime!
+At IESL you will learn English and make friends that will last a lifetime.